li9com/learn-openshift/README.md

 vagrant ssh
 ```

 Note!
-You will be connected as the "vagrant" user which is allowed to use sudo to run commands under the root account:
+You will be connected as the "vagrant" user which is allowed to use sudo to run commands under the root account, for example:

 ```
 sudo yum install -y epel-release